vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

   public void add(ExitDoor exit);
   public void add(Mario mario);
   ```
 It is also the responsibility of the `container` to delegate the requests coming from the `game` to each of the game objects.
-Note also that we can now move the attribute `lives` from the `Game` class to the `Mario` class, adding a getter invoked by the `GameObjectContainer` class, in turn invoked by the `Game` class, in order to print this information on the console.

-We  now create different worlds, or maps, each containing a different distribution of the game elements defined so far, using methods `private void initLevel0()` and `private void initLevel1()`.
+We can now create different worlds, or maps, each containing a different distribution of the game elements defined so far, using methods `private void initLevel0()` and `private void initLevel1()`.
 The map to be used can be chosen at start-up by passing the level as an argument to the application (see the image):

 ![Execution options](imgs/args.png)